The clock is ticking: Rekor Systems Inc. (REKR)

-At the end of the latest market close, Rekor Systems Inc. (REKR) was valued at $1.30.
-In that particular session, Stock kicked-off at the price of $1.32 while reaching the peak value of $1.51 and lowest value recorded on the day was $1.30.
-The stock current value is $1.46.Recently in News on January 4, 2023, Rekor Announces Multiple State Departments of Transportation Task Orders and Contract Extensions for Non-Intrusive Roadway Data Collection.
-Agreements represent over $5 million in total contract value.
+At the end of the latest market close, Rekor Systems Inc. (REKR) was valued at $1.66.
+In that particular session, Stock kicked-off at the price of $1.66 while reaching the peak value of $2.025 and lowest value recorded on the day was $1.56.
+The stock current value is $2.00.Recently in News on January 12, 2023, One of Mexico’s Largest States Selects Rekor Roadway Intelligence Solutions for State-wide Public Safety Deployment.
+New Contract to underpin Public Safety in Mexico.
 You can read further details here

 Sponsored